marc06210/istio-4-dummies/00-mTLS-basics/Readme.md

 But, we want such supervision, so we simply add a label like mentionned in the warning **kubectl label namespace mgu istio-injection=enabled**.

-And now, let's just create our application again **kubectl apply -f 00-01-application.yaml -n mgu**.
+And now, let's just create our application again **kubectl apply -f ~/istio-1.16.0/samples/httpbin/httpbin.yaml -n mgu**.
-We can verify that this pod contains two containers **$kubectl get all -n mgu**.
+We can verify that this pod contains two containers **kubectl get pods -n mgu**.

 So now, we are able to use simple commands to inject istio sidecar in our pods :)